Tiankun-1

 Tiankun-1 (also known as TK-1) is a Chinese experimental technology demonstration satellite developed, operated, and launched by China Aerospace Science and Industry Corporation (CASIC).
 It was launched on March 2, 2017, and is designed in order to test its satellite bus, as well as small satellite operations.
+The satellite decayed from orbit on 7 July 2023.

 Design

 Tiankun-1 is a small satellite designed to test technologies meant for satellites of such sizes, as well as experiment with the operation of small satellites.
 With its small launch vehicles, China hopes to be able to get a share in the international small satellite launch market.

 Tiankun-1's mission is to test out its satellite bus and performance in orbit.
 It would also be used for testing remote sensing and telecommunications technologies, as well as test out minisatellite-based experiments and operations.
 It is the first spacecraft to be developed by the CASIC as part of its plans to expand its commercial space plans.